BenLauwens/ThinkJulia.jl/docs/src/chap15.md

 end
 ```

-The expression `rect.corner.x` means, “Go to the object `rect` refers to and select the attribute named `corner`; then go to that object and select the attribute named `x`.”
+The expression `rect.corner.x` means, “Go to the object `rect` refers to and select the field named `corner`; then go to that object and select the field named `x`.”

 Here is an example that passes `box` as an argument and assigns the resulting point to `center`: